-For details relating to Coupon Rate, Coupon Payment Frequency, Redemption Date and Redemption Amount of the NCDs, see section titled "Terms of the Issue" on page 210 of this Draft Prospectus.
-For details relating to Eligible Investors please see "Issue related information" on page 205 of this Draft Prospectus.
+For details relating to Coupon Rate, Coupon Payment Frequency, Redemption Date and Redemption Amount of the NCDs, see section titled "Terms of the Issue" Prospectus.
+For details relating to Eligible Investors please see "Issue related information" on page 210 of this Prospectus.